djimenezc/ansible-role-poetry/README.md

 ## Special Requirements

-* Python must be installed and available via `python3`.
+* Python must be installed and available via `python`.
 * Passwordless sudo must be working.
 Required for activating tab completion for Bash.
 Could be refactored if need arises.